AggregatorX/AggregatorX.jl/design.md

 At the top is AggregatorXAny, which extended by three abstract types `Components`, `Groups`and `TimeStruct`.

 `Components` represent concrete elements in the system, either physical objects (batteries, EV charger, connections) or market places.
-It is the parent of four abstract types `Resources`, `Markets`, `Node`, `Grids` and `AbstractConnection`. `Resources` are components that represent flexible energy resources, conceptually they are either generation/loads or storage units. `Markets`are components where energy is bought or sold and typically adds terms to the objective function. `Grid` componets represent limitations or cost due to local distribution grid. `Node` represents a distribution point of energy among resources and markets. `AbstractConnection` represents connections between the other components.
+It is the parent of five abstract types `Resources`, `Markets`, `Node`, `Grids` and `AbstractConnection`. `Resources` are components that represent flexible energy resources, conceptually they are either generation/loads or storage units. `Markets`are components where energy is bought or sold and typically adds terms to the objective function. `Grid` componets represent limitations or cost due to local distribution grids. `Node` represents a distribution point of energy among resources and markets. `AbstractConnection` represents connections between the other components.

 One can visualize the `Components` as the nodes of the graph that represent the system.
 Conceptually one can think of the components as entities that exchange energy.

 `Groups`are collections of resources that can participate in balancing markets.
-The groups keep track of reserved capacity and activated energy of the resources in the group and can sell this to various concrete balancing markets.
+The groups keep track of reserved capacity and activated energy of the resources in the group and can sell this to various balancing markets.

 `TimeStruct` represents the timestep used in the system.

-# The aggregator dictionary
+## The aggregator dictionary

 The `aggregator` object is a dictionary with string keys that refer to particular abstract types: TimeStruct, Market, Resource, Node, Grid, Connection.
 The key points to a vector of instances of concrete types that are subtypes of these abstract types.

-# Book-keeping
+This dictionary holds all the information about the system.

+### Keeping track of the energy
 In general, each component has a dictionary power that reprsent the power flowing **from** the component.
 Each key is a component that is connected to an output from component, and the value is a vector of VariableRef that.
 Currently the `node` component is the only component that has multiple outputs, but the dictionary structure is used to maintain some unity in implementation and for flexibility in future versions that might require additional flexibility.

+## Components

-# Connections
+### Connections
 Between components.
 Groups store internally the connected resources and balancing markets.

-# Components

-## Markets
+### Markets
 Concrete market subtypes must implment at least the following fields:

 * type - type of market, ie the concrete type